Why Conservation Is Important To Us

 This is something we take seriously at Summit Materials, as our CEO, Tom Hill, sits on the board of the WHC.
 Through meaningful conservation projects, we hope to do our part in preserving our beautiful planet.

 Our Conservation Projects

 Summit Materials currently has five certified conservation projects as of 2015.
 Here’s a summary of what’s currently active:

 ● Continental Cement Hannibal Plant hosts environmental educational projects that give students access to 3,300 acres of land for exploring rock formations and identifying local species.
-Institutions involved include University Physical Science Lab, Northwest Missouri State University, Hannibal Lagrange University, and University of Missouri – Columbia.
+Program involvement includes students from Northwest Missouri State University, Hannibal Lagrange University, and University of Missouri – Columbia.
 Additionally, local public and private k-12 grade students take part in site activities geared toward their curriculum and identified learning objectives.
 The program serves an average of 200-300 students per year.

 ● Hamm Companies: This project encompasses 43 acres of capped landfill, as well as 9 acres of pond and wetland.
 The objective of this project is to improve and increase the integrity and performance the landfill, its systems, and ultimately return this former quarry into a diverse native ecosystem for plants, animals, birds, and insects.

 ● Mainland Sand & Gravel: Located outside of Vancouver, BC along the Fraser River, this initiative is dedicated specifically to Osprey habitat.
 The quarry hosts three osprey platforms that were erected in 2014 and 2015.
 So far these efforts have provided two successful seasons of fledglings.